|Reviews||Past Events||Children's Art||Audio/Video Recording||Arrangements|

 |Singing Telegrams||Photos||Music Engraving|

-Here are some of the reasons why you should choose JLA Music for private lessons, group lessons, and classes.
+Here are some of the reasons why you should choose JLA Music for private lessons.

 If you're looking for a music teacher, look at their qualifications.
 Have they had formal education in music?
 Have they taken lessons themselves?
 What kind of experience do they have in the music field?
 How long have they been teaching music lessons?
 Don't accept that they are qualified just because they put up a sign that says they are a music teacher.
 Anyone can do that.
 (In North Dakota there is no requirement to call oneself a private music teacher, so you will run into teachers who have little or no training or experience.)